dylanhan99/rdxgraphics/README.md

 - Added /Zc:preprocessor in MSVC target_compile_options.
 This allows me to use __VA_OPT__ C++20 preprocessor feature.
 - Added setup for other libraries as instructed in CMaksLists.txt and ImportDependencies.cmake.
 Libraries added include glm, ImGUI, spdlog and EnTT.
 - Added target_precompile_headers option to improve compile times
+- Added a add_custom_target copy_directory command to copy models/ from root dir to the cmake build/ dir.
+This ensures that both running from vs2022 and exe directly is the same, but this means you cannot run the exe unless the exe has access to models in ../models.

 ### Application Setup
 - Ensure the software stated in [Environment] is installed